-If you look at the pictures that the Computer History Museum originally posted when these files were first shared, you’d get the impression that two of those questions have already been answered: DOS 2.00, final distribution.
+If you look at the pictures that the Computer History Museum originally posted when these files were first shared, you’d get the impression that one of those questions had already been answered: DOS 2.00, final distribution.

 Not so fast.

-its possession.
-Instead, they released a ZIP archive that aggregated the contents of the MS-DOS 2.x diskettes into
+Instead, they released a ZIP archive that aggregated the contents of the MS-DOS 2.00 diskettes (pictured above) into two

-were renamed (and what the original names were), and what (if anything) was omitted.
+what the original file names and timestamps were, and what (if anything) was omitted.

 To add to the confusion, some WordStar 3.20 binary files were included in the